Thej26/CS252_Assignment/4.22/README.md

 - Each of these functions is operated by a distinct thread.
 - The average function is executed by thread t1
 - The minimum function is executed by thread t2
 - The maximum function is executed by thread t3
-- The execution time in case of multi threading is then observed

 ---